 The world language honor societies were established at Nutley High School to recognize student achievement in the study of another language at the secondary level.
-To be eligible, students must have completed at least a 2-year sequence of language study at the high school level, have completed a level III language course, and be currently enrolled in a level IV language course (or its equivalent).
+To be eligible, students must be enrolled in a 2-year sequence of language study at the high school level, must have completed a level III language course, and be currently enrolled in a level IV language course (or its equivalent).
 To qualify for induction, students must also have:

-- at least an A- average in all language coursework at the high school level - a minimum weighted grade point average of 3.5 (B) in all other secondary school subjects prior to the semester of selection
+- At least an A- average in all language coursework at the high school level - A minimum weighted grade point average of 3.5 (B) in all other secondary school subjects prior to the semester of selection